fiskaly/coding-challenges/signing-service-challenge/README.md

 #### Domain Description

-Our signature service can manage multiple signature devices.
-Such a device is identified by an unique identifier (e.g. UUID).
-For now we can pretend there is only one user / organisation using the system (e.g. a dedicated node for them) and therefore need not to think about user management.
+The signature service can manage multiple signature devices.
+Such a device is identified by a unique identifier (e.g. UUID).
+For now you can pretend there is only one user / organisation using the system (e.g. a dedicated node for them) therefore you do not need to think about user management at all.

-When creating the signature device, the client of the API specifies the signature algorithm that the device will be using to sign transaction data.
+When creating the signature device, the client of the API has to make a choice and specify the signature algorithm that the device will be using to sign transaction data.
 During the creation process, a new key pair (public key & private key) has to be generated and assigned to the device.

-The signature device should also have a `label` that can be used to display it in an UI and a `signature_counter` that tracks how many signatures have been performed.
+The signature device should also have a `label` that can be used to display it in a UI and a `signature_counter` that tracks how many signatures have been performed with this device.
 While the `label` is provided by the user, the `signature_counter` shall only be modified internally.

 ##### Signature Creation